Insights

 The term “resident” refers to an individual residing in Malta except for such temporary absences deemed reasonable and not inconsistent with the claim of such individual to be a resident in Malta.

-Also, as declared in 2018, an individual who is a term resident or holds a permanent residence certificate or card will no longer be subjected to income tax in Malta under the remittance basis of taxation but will be taxed in Malta based on r worldwide income.
+Additionally, as declared in 2018, an individual who is a term resident or holds a permanent residence certificate or card will no longer be subjected to income tax in Malta under the remittance basis of taxation but will be taxed in Malta based on worldwide income.

 Know more about Tax for Individuals.